CX

 • Where does Cathay Pacific fly to?

 Cathay Pacific offers direct flights to 80 cities in 33 different countries.
-Bangkok, Hong Kong, and Singapore are the most popular cities covered by Cathay Pacific.
+Singapore, Hong Kong, and Bangkok are the most popular cities covered by Cathay Pacific.

 • What is Cathay Pacific’s primary hub?